Angela Aki: 2009–2014

-Music Hiatus and Songwriting for Other Artists (2014 - 2023)
+Music hiatus and songwriting for other artists (2014–2023)

 In 2014, Aki announced that she would be putting her music career on hold while she went to America to study music as she prepared herself to take on the role of musical director for a Broadway project being undertaken by a friend.
 Aki's last performance before her hiatus was the final stop for Angela Aki Concert Tour 2014 Tapestry of Songs: The Best of Angela Aki at Budokan, which was recorded and released as a concert film.

 After the end of her tour, Aki and her family moved to Los Angeles, California to attend University of Southern California for two years.
 Following the end of her program, she enrolled in courses at Berklee College of Music.
 Following the end of her time at USC, her and her family moved again to Nashville, Tennessee.

 During this time, Aki began writing music for projects and other artists.
 In 2016, she wrote three original songs for the musical Out of Shadowland at Tokyo DisneySea.
 The same year, she composed a song for Masayuki Suzuki.

 In 2017, she wrote and produced for May J.

 In 2022, she wrote, composed, and produced "Canary Song" (カナリアの歌) for J-pop singer Emiko Suzuki.

-Musical Composition and Return to Music Activities (2023 - Present)
+Musical composition and return to music activities (2023–present)

 In November 2023, Aki announced via her Instagram and X accounts that she would be resuming her activities in Japan with the release of "Here and There in This World" (この世界のあちこちに) in February 2024.
-The song is the lead single from the musical adoption of Fumiyo Kouno's In This Corner of the World, for which Aki composed all of the music.
+The song is the lead single from the musical adaptation of Fumiyo Kouno's In This Corner of the World, for which Aki composed all of the music.
 The musical premiered in May 2024 and toured from June to July across Japan, with a final stop in Hiroshima.
 The musical starred Natsumi Kon, Sakurako Ohara, Naoto Kaihō, Ryota Murai, Aya Hirano, Reika Sakurai, and Kei Otozuki.
 Ahead of the tour, Aki released her version of the music from In This Corner of the World titled Angela Aki Sings Kono Sekai no Katasumi ni, which featured two duets with Naoto Kaihō, on April 24, 2024.

 On March 3, 2025, Aki announced that she was working on an original studio album.
 On, May 20, 2025, she released a recording documentary movie of the first single, Pledge, which she described as a love song to herself.
 In October 2025, she announced her album will be released in February 2026.

-Aki was also in charge of composition for the upcoming thriller Eugene the Marine, slated for release in the US in 2025.
+Aki was also in charge of composition for the 2025 thriller film Eugene the Marine.